Usage¶

 --star_threads 4

-argument points to the fasta file containing
+Here, the --reference_seq argument points to the fasta file containing

-the sequence of the reference genome, --reference_gtf
+the sequence of the reference genome, --reference_gtf points to the gtf

-file containing the reference gene features, --transposon_seq
+file containing the reference gene features, --transposon_seq points to

-the transposon sequence and --transposon_features
+the transposon sequence and --transposon_features points to a file

 describing the transposon features.
 The reference files are written to the

-path specified by --output_dir
+path specified by --output_dir.

 It is important to blacklist genes or genomic sequences that are part of the

-transposon sequence using the optional --blacklist_genes
+transposon sequence using the optional --blacklist_genes and

-arguments.
+--blacklist_regions arguments.
 The former can be used to blacklist entire

 genes (specified by their ID in the GTF file), whilst the latter can be used